Updated November 2022

 Accidents on job sites and work-related deaths are a major problem in Canada.
-The official numbers from the Workers’ Compensation Boards of Canada say 1000 people die every year on-the-job.
+The latest numbers from the Workers’ Compensation Boards of Canada say over 900 people died on the job in 2020.

 It’s also a stark reminder that many of these accidents are preventable.

-Effective occupational health and safety programs are designed to minimize, or completely eliminate, unsafe working environments.
-This field is growing fast in Canada, in response to rising numbers of work-related injuries and fatalities each year.
+Effective occupational health and safety programs are designed to minimize or completely eliminate unsafe working environments.
+This field is growing fast in Canada in the wake of the pandemic and rising numbers of work-related injuries and fatalities.

 Can health and safety policies truly lower rates of accidents, and prevent deaths in the workplace?

 Yes.
 Here’s how skilled health and safety officers really do save lives.

 Historically, Canada has been a leader in workplace health and safety laws.
 Saskatchewan passed North America's very first Occupational Health Act back in 1971.
 But the high numbers of work-related accidents and deaths we see every year don’t reflect this history of legislation.
 And that’s because not all employers/employees understand and follow the law.

 From offices to hospitals to schools to factories—managers are supposed to uphold specific rules designed to protect workers’ physical and psychological well-being.
 But who holds them accountable to those regulations?
 Who ensures employees understand and follow health and safety protocols?

 Enter the occupational health and safety officers.
 They are the enforcers.
 They do safety audits and inspections.
 They ensure management is following the law—and they can impose fines and penalties for non-compliant organizations.

 A health and safety officer can even get a business shut down if the workplace is unsafe.
 Regular safety audits are essential for identifying high-risk workplaces, enforcing compliance, and preventing injuries and deaths.